 What Related Services are Provided in Schools

-The following related services are offered in our schools.
-Work with your child's IEP to determine which, if any, services are appropriate for your child's needs.
+The following related services are offered in NYC DOE schools.
+Work with your child's IEP team to determine which, if any, services are appropriate for your child's needs.

 Descriptions of each type of service are in the Family Guide to Special Education Services on pages 20-24.